brzpegasus/ember-cli-nwjs/README.md

  * Aliases: `-o <value>`

 **`--config-file`** _(String)_ (Default: 'config/nw-package.js')
- * Configuration file for `node-webkit-builder`
+ * Configuration file for `nw-builder`
  * Aliases: `-f <value>`

-### Configuring node-webkit-builder
+### Configuring nw-builder

-`node-webkit-builder` itself comes with a lot of build [options](https://github.com/mllrsohn/node-webkit-builder#options).
+`nw-builder` itself comes with a lot of build [options](https://github.com/mllrsohn/nw-builder#options).
 You can customize any of those settings by supplying a configuration file named `config/nw-package.js` in your project, or call `ember nw:package` with the `--config-file` option set to the desired file.

 #### Configuration File